SOME ROUGH EDGE SMOOTHIN'

 No!

-She did not inspire lust in men.
-Even if she took it all off, including the feathers, even if she strutted her stuff on that stage as naked as the day she was born, Tomas Ruiz wouldn't notice or care.
+She didn't inspire lust in men.
+Even if she took it all off, including the feathers, even if she strutted her stuff on that stage as naked as the day she was born, no one would notice or care.

-Though -- he really did seem to like her breasts.
-She’d caught him eyeing them more than once when he thought she wasn't looking.
+Though -- Tomas did seem to like her breasts.
+She'd caught him eyeing them more than once when he thought she wasn't looking.
 Real breasts must be novelty items in his circles, she thought, chuckling to herself.

 "Breasts."